dell/csm-docs/content/v1/concepts/authorization/v2.x/_index.md

 Tenants of Authorization can use the token provided by the Storage Administrators in their storage requests.

-For more information on how to use the token and configuration, see configuration for the [PowerFlex driver](../v2.x/configuration/powerflex), [PowerMax driver](../v2.x/configuration/powermax), or the [PowerScale driver](../v2.x/configuration/powerscale).
+For more information on how to use the token and configuration, see configuration for the [PowerFlex driver](../v2.x/configuration/powerflex), [PowerMax driver](../v2.x/configuration/powermax), or the [PowerScale driver](../v2.x/configuration/powerscale), [PowerStore driver](../v2.x/configuration/powerstore)